Skip to content

 Plugin types

-Every MINT plugin declares one of two PluginType values.
-The choice determines which platform repositories it can access and what it's allowed to write.
+Every MINT plugin declares a PluginType.
+The choice determines which platform repositories it can access and which experiment payloads it is allowed to write.

 python